Relationship between science and religion: General public

 Global studies which have pooled data on religion and science from 1981 to 2001, have noted that countries with greater faith in science also often have stronger religious beliefs, while less religious countries have more skepticism of the impact of science and technology.

 Other research cites the National Science Foundation's finding that America has more favorable public attitudes towards science than Europe, Russia, and Japan despite differences in levels of religiosity in these cultures.

 Other cross-national studies have found no correlations supporting the contention that religiosity undermines interest in science topics or activities among the general populations globally.

 Cross-cultural studies indicate that people tend to use both natural and supernatural explanations for explaining numerous things about the world such as illness, death, and origins.
 In other words, they do not think of natural and supernatural explanations as antagonistic or dichotomous, but instead see them as coexisting and complementary.
 The reconciliation of natural and supernatural explanations is normal and pervasive from a psychological standpoint across cultures.

+In 2018, data from Wellcome Global Monitor on public attitudes towards health and science from over 140 countries, showed that 29% said science has disagreed with teachings from their religion, while the region of North America stood out at 57%.
+Amongst world individuals with a religious affiliation; 55% would agree with their religious teachings if they are in disagreement with science, 29% would agree with scientific findings, while 13% specified it depends on the issue.
+Globally, 64% percent of people who stated religion is an important part of their daily life, say that when there is a disagreement they would believe religion.

 Europe

 A study conducted on adolescents from Christian schools in Northern Ireland, noted a positive relationship between attitudes towards Christianity and science once attitudes towards scientism and creationism were accounted for.

 A study on people from Sweden concludes that though the Swedes are among the most non-religious, paranormal beliefs are prevalent among both the young and adult populations.
 This is likely due to a loss of confidence in institutions such as the Church and Science.

+In the Netherlands, beliefs of "convinced atheists" are quite diverse: 41.1% of them say they believe in telepathy, 21.1% in reincarnation, 13.3% in life after death, and 1.6% in heaven.
+The percentages on telepathy and reincarnation were similar to the percentages of "religious people" in the Netherlands.

 Concerning specific topics like creationism, it is not an exclusively American phenomenon.
 A poll on adult Europeans revealed that 40% believed in naturalistic evolution, 21% in theistic evolution, 20% in special creation, and 19% are undecided; with the highest concentrations of young earth creationists in Switzerland (21%), Austria (20%), Germany (18%).
 Other countries such as Netherlands, Britain, and Australia have experienced growth in such views as well.